buildcom/the-sorting-hat/README.md

 modify the `run-action.yml` file in that branch to point to the SODEV branch (see comments in file).
 There is a script `test/generateFiles.js` that can be used to create different types of changed files quickly.
 See the script comments for usage directions.
+1. At least one commit should use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) format so a release will be triggered when merging later.
+(The [`semantic-release`](https://semantic-release.gitbook.io/semantic-release/#commit-message-format) utility requires that for versioning.)

 ## Testing